Skip to Main Content

 2. Where a short-term stipend is sought, the person must be engaged in benchwork rather than writing-up; this must be an Undergraduate student or someone that has just completed their undergraduate degree.
 The fund is not intended to provide or supplement students enrolled on MPhil/MRes/MSc/PhD programmes.

 Note: The Summer Vacation Studentships Scheme can also support vacation help, but the emphasis is different.
-The Eric Reid Fund emphasizes progress in methodology, and a student of any year (or just finished a degree course) may be supported for this.
+The Eric Reid Fund emphasises progress in methodology, and a student of any year (or just finished a degree course) may be supported for this.

 3. Applicants should state to whom a grant awarded should be paid, and when they would expect to start the work.
 If this depends on matching support they should say when its availability will be known, and should notify the Biochemical Society of the outcome.
 Awards cannot be extended or renewed.